 What Is Task Management Software?
 Understanding the Different Types

 That depends on what you need.
-Smaller projects that are simple might need nothing more than a to-do list to keep track of the work, while a basic spreadsheet can respond to greater complexity.
+Smaller projects that are simple might need nothing more than a to-do list while a spreadsheet can respond to greater complexity.
 But most projects require a tool that can monitor progress, manage resources and keep teams connected to work more effectively.

-A cloud-based project management application can add efficiencies and reduce waste by connecting planning, scheduling, resource management and collaboration all under one roof.
-So, given all that, let’s rank the best task management software of 2021.
+An online project management application can add efficiencies and reduce waste by connecting planning, scheduling, resource management and collaboration all under one roof.
+Given this information, let’s rank the best task management software of 2023.

 Manage Tasks How You Want

 There isn’t just one way to manage tasks, and ProjectManager understands this.
-They have multiple project views, so teams can see their tasks with a task list, a calendar or a kanban board.
+They offer multiple project views so teams can see tasks on a task list, a calendar or a kanban board.

-Of course, there’s the award-winning Gantt chart too.
-The Gantt chart with a project timeline and the sheet view, which only has the grid, for managers who need to do robust project planning, schedule work and establish dependencies.
+Of course, there’s also the award-winning Gantt chart.
+The Gantt chart has a project timeline and a sheet view with the grid that’s ideal for managers who need to do robust project planning, schedule work and establish dependencies.
 ProjectManager’s dynamic Gantt chart was a big reason it made the top of the list.
-Any way you view your tasks, though, it’s easy to add due dates, priority levels, attachments, notes and tags to help sort through your work.
+Regardless of how you view your tasks, it’s easy to add due dates, priority levels, attachments, notes and tags to help sort through your work.

 Collaboration Tools That Really Work

-Tasks aren’t done in a vacuum, and ProjectManager keeps teams connected.
+Tasks aren’t executed in a vacuum, and ProjectManager keeps teams connected.
 Because of its online platform, tasks can be updated anywhere and at any time, as well as shared with anyone.

 In terms of collaboration, users can attach notes, files and links when discussing tasks.
 These comments can be easily tracked and will never fall through the cracks.
-Tag anyone in the tool to bring them into the conversation.
-Team members never lose track of deadlines either, thanks to email alerts and in-app notifications.
+Tag anyone in the tool to bring them into the conversation, and team members never lose track of deadlines thanks to email alerts and in-app notifications.